 2. First Alert Two-Story Fire Escape Ladder, Steel, Anti-Slip

-First Alert has designed an easy-to-use fire escape ladder with strong steel construction tested to hold more than 1125 pounds.
+First Alert’s easy-to-use 2-story fire escape ladder has strong steel construction tested to hold more than 1125 pounds.
 The nylon strapping is DuPont Cordura for maximum durability and strength.

 - Solid construction